Locations:

 Advertisement

-If you’re uncertain that what you have is a stye or it doesn’t improve within 1 to 2 weeks with home remedies, you might need more treatment.
+If you’re uncertain that what you have is a stye (for instance, it could potentially be a chalazion, a firmer lump in an oil gland in the eyelid that’s less painful than a stye, or fatty deposits known as xanthelasma) or it doesn’t improve within one to two weeks with home remedies, you might need more treatment.

-Dr. Goldman recommends checking with your healthcare provider if:
+Dr. Goldman recommends checking with a healthcare provider if:

-• The stye hasn’t started to improve in 1 to 2 weeks.
+• The stye hasn’t started to improve in one to two weeks.

 • It gets worse quickly.